Retrieve logs

 -

-The service does not support the logGroupIdentifier and unmask parameters for receiving events.
-For more information about event parameters, see the GetLogEvents instructions in the AWS official documentation.
+The service does not support the logGroupIdentifier and unmask parameters for retrieving events.
+Learn more about event parameters in the GetLogEvents section of the official AWS documentation.

 -